abdouidaala/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task[13] => a script that changes the group owner of a file task[14] => a script that change the owner and the group of a file task[15] => a script that change the owner and the group of a file
+task[13] => a script that changes the group owner of a file task[14] => a script that change the owner and the group of a file task[15] => a script that change the owner and the group of a file task[16] => a script that change the owner and the group of a file only if it's owned by a user